The Last Man (1955 film)

 The Last Man (Der letzte Mann) is a 1955 West German drama film directed by Harald Braun and starring Hans Albers, Romy Schneider and Rudolf Forster.
 The film is a remake of the 1924 Weimar silent The Last Laugh, with the setting updated to post-war Germany.

 It was shot at the Bavaria Studios in Munich and on location in Baden-Baden.
 The film's sets were designed by the art director Kurt Herlth and Robert Herlth.

-Synopsis
+Plot

 A hotel employee loses his sense of self-respect when he is demoted.